Linear Gauge Example

-There is another button Set Value, if we press on this button it will read the value from text box and set this value as pressure value to the PLC.
-If we are reading the value at the same time, we can’t see the effect, so better we stop the PLC by pressing stop button and then set the value.
+There is another button Set Value, if we press this button it will read the value from the text box and set this value as pressure value to the PLC.
+If we are reading the value at the same time, we can’t see the effect, so better we stop the PLC by pressing the stop button and then set the value.

 STEP 1: Start Visual Studio and open a new TwinCAT HMI project.